 It is important to pay all of your bills on time so that you protect your credit.
 If you want to buy a house one day, you may need to use credit.
 You can learn more about credit cards and loans.

 If you decide to get a credit card, you need to be very careful to pay your bills entirely each month.
 Credit cards can be helpful but often charge you very high interest if you do not pay them off every month.
 Do not spend more money than you have!

 Be careful when you are giving money to people you do not know, especially if you are paying with cash.
 It is better to get a checking account at a bank or credit union so that you can pay by check and then you have proof of paying your bills.
 If you have to pay cash, always ask for a receipt so that you have proof of payment.

 There are some scams (tricks to cheat people) that target people who are new to this country and do not speak English well yet.
-If you get mail or email that says you need to pay a lot of money or that you won a lot of money, it might be a scam or fake.
+If you get mail or email that says you need to pay a lot of money or that you won a lot of money, it is probably a scam or fake.
 Check with the post office, your volunteer/mentor, or a trusted friend or neighbor if you are unsure.

 In the USA, everyone is required to report by April 15 every year how much income they received in the year before.
 That report is called a tax return.
 You may owe taxes on that income.
 Taxes are money that you pay the government for the public services you receive, like school for your children and roads to drive on.
 You can learn more about taxes and how to pay taxes.
-Depending on how much money you make, however, you might receive a refund (money back from the government) on tax you already paid during the year.
+Depending on how much money you make, however, you might receive a refund (money back from the government) on the tax you already paid during the year.

-When you receive a paycheck, some money will be taken out of of it to cover certain taxes.
+When you receive a paycheck, some money will be taken out of it to cover certain taxes.
 Your employer will keep some money from your paycheck to give to the government on your behalf.
 This called withholding taxes.
-This includes state and federal taxes, unemployment insurance and social security, which is savings for retirement or disability.
+This includes state and federal taxes, unemployment insurance, and social security, which is savings for retirement or disability.